neutralvibes/pi2s3/README.md

 # PI2S3 (Backup to S3 Storage)

-Create daily tar backups of your data to S3 or compatible storage.
+Create regular compressed tar backups of your data to S3 or compatible storage.

 Features: